KevinChiHuang/Flex/README.md

 # FlexAvail

-An innovative mobile application poised to transform the fitness and wellness industry.
+An innovative mobile application made to transform the fitness and wellness industry.

 Requirments: